ephemeralwx/VisioALS/README.md

 **Free, open-source eye-gaze communication software for people living with ALS.**

-VisioALS uses a standard webcam — no special hardware — to let patients select AI-generated responses just by looking at the screen.
+VisioALS uses a standard webcam (no special hardware!) to let patients select AI-generated responses just by looking at the screen.
 Over time it learns the patient's preferences and preserves their unique voice so responses sound like *them*, not a machine.

 <video src="https://github.com/user-attachments/assets/a585578b-41c8-445c-963a-4a036e3e8994" width="100%" controls></video>